Josh-Renwick-99/WordSquareChallenge/README.md

 With the list of confirmed words, it is then passed into the WordSquare class where it will be turned into a TriNode tree.

-Each word is defined as a new node in the tree, the word is seeet as the root of the node.
+Each word is defined as a new node in the tree, the word is set as the root of the node.
 Each iteration of the for loop will find the character at the current index and calculates the index of the array by subtracting the ascii value of a.
 If the next node of the index is null then we create a new node in the tree and assigns it to the next open array at that index.
 The node is finally updated to the next node at the pre calculated index

 Once the tree structure is made then we have to traverse it to find any and every possible combination that results in a word square

-The program will then recursively search the tree for each node in the tree and backtrack through to check each combination of word to determine whether or not the word square pattern can be matched.
+The program will then recursively search the tree for each node in the tree and backtrack through to check each combination of word to determine whether the word square pattern can be matched.

 Once a potential word square is solved, each "solution" will be converted into a character frequency map and then compared against the original input character frequency map to determine whether the solution is actually valid or not based on the initial characters its given.